buda-base/pecha-printer/README.md

-# poti-maker
+# PotiMaker
-Standalone app converting a pdf into a ready to print "poti", or print-master.
+Standalone app converting a pdf into a ready to print "poti", traditional tibetan volumes.